Learn to design ethical, culturally sensitive, and rigorous health research.

 Learn to design and carry out healthcare research projects.
 Study part-time with active health researchers at an award-winning health sciences university.
 10% discount for NHS staff.

-We have a range of online Health short courses you can use to build your skills.
+We have a range of online healthcare and medicine short courses you can use to earn in-demand skills.

 Many carry credits you can build up into postgraduate qualifications, including Masters degrees: